matisekk/pwco/README.md

 ## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
+PHP SUPPORT.
 If you'd like to join them, please [read more here] https://www.php.net/support.php.

 ## Stay in touch